Liao Changyong

 Prof. Liao Changyong (廖昌永; born October 25, 1968), sometimes referred in English media as C. Y. Liao or Changyong Liao, is a Chinese operatic baritone and academic.
-He won first prize in three different international competitions in 1996 and 1997: the Operalia, The World Opera Competition; the French International Toulouse Singing Competition; and the Queen Sonja International Music Competition.
+He won first prize in three different international competitions in 1996 and 1997: Operalia; the French International Singing Competition of Toulouse; and the Queen Sonja Singing Competition.
 While his performance career has mainly been in China, he has appeared as a guest artist with opera companies and orchestras internationally.
-He is the President at the Shanghai Conservatory of Music.
+He is the president at the Shanghai Conservatory of Music.